imhuaweizhu/stock-yfinance/README.md

 ## Step 1: How is the growth in the past

 A good growth in the past shows the business is doing something right in the market.
-But if its growth is no better than Exchange-Traded Fund, why would I buy the stock?
+But if its growth is no better than Exchange-Traded Fund, why would I bother buying the stock?

 The stock price in the past is compared to